 Participation in places and activities in public space as perceived by people with cognitive impairment

 This collaborative project builds on findings from our current research in the field of dementia in the Swedish context.
 Sub-studies are now going on in several countries (Sweden, French speaking Switzerland, Canada, UK, USA) involving a variety of professions (occupational therapy, engineering, geography and architecture)In all countries, the newly developed questionnaire Participation in ACTivities and places OUTside home questionnaire (ACT-OUT) is used in the research, and in Sweden, Switzerland and UK also combined with qualitative studies.
 In Sweden, the project is longitudinal.

-Earlier also: Strategiska Forskningsområdet Vård (SFO-V), Nationella Forskarskolan i Vård (NFV), Stockholm County Council (ALF).
+Earlier also: Strategiska Forskningsområdet Vård at KI (SFO-V), Nationella Forskarskolan i Vård (NFV), Stockholm County Council (ALF).

 Gaber S, Thalén L, Walles Malinowsky C, Margot-Cattin I, Seetharaman K, Chaudhury H, Cutchin M, Wallcook S, Kottorp A, Brorsson A, Biglieri S, & Nygård L. (2022).
 Social citizenship through out-of-home participation among older adults living with and without dementia.
 Journal of Applied Gerontology. https://doi.org/10.1177/07334648221112425.

 Margot-Cattin, I. Berchtold, A., Gaber, S., Kühne, N., Nygård, L., & Malinowksky, C. (2022).
 Associations between community participation and types of places visited among persons living with and without dementia: risks perception and socio-demographic aspects.
 BMC Geriatrics, 22, 309. https://doi.org/10.1186/s12877-022-03015-5.